chr1st1ank/narrow-down/docs/user_guide/similarity_store.md

 The class [SimilarityStore](narrow_down.similarity_store.SimilarityStore) allows to incrementally index and search documents.

 The API is fully asynchronous.
-That means it can directly called with `await` from coroutine functions.
+That means all relevant methods can directly called with `await` from coroutine functions.
 But it can also be called from synchronous code with [asyncio.run()](asyncio.run).
 This creates a little overhead to establish an event loop.
 So it is better to call `run()` not to often but rather on a higher level in the call chain.

 ## Indexing
 The code block below shows how to create and configure a SimilarityStore() object.